Academic and Student Affairs Division

 Michael Schulman, Dir. of Student Affairs, Michael.Schulman@cccs.edu

-Michael has worked in various aspects of higher education administration for over 18 years and his previous experiences include managing student finance, student services, financial aid, auxiliary services, and information technology.
+Michael has worked in various aspects of higher education administration for over 20 years and his previous experiences include managing student finance, enrollment services, financial aid, auxiliary services, and information technology.

-Before joining the Colorado Community College System, Michael worked as a higher education consultant helping colleges across the country leverage new technology and best practices in the areas of student finance, records, and financial aid.
-He then spent five years working in Information Technology at CCCS, primarily supporting Student Affairs, before stepping into his current role as Director of Student Affairs.
+Before joining the Colorado Community College System, Dr. Schulman worked as a higher education consultant helping colleges and systems across the country leverage new technology and best practices in the areas of student finance, records, and financial aid.
+He then spent five years working in Information Technology at CCCS, primarily supporting Student Affairs, before being promoted into his current role as Director of Student Affairs.

-When Michael is not at work, or working on his doctoral program, he enjoys spending time with his two young children, cooking, and traveling.
+When Dr. Schulman is not at work, he enjoys spending time with his two young children, cooking, eating, and traveling.

 Caitlan has a Bachelor of Science in Wildlife Biology from Colorado State University in Fort Collins, Colorado.
 She started her career working for the Wyoming Game & Fish Department before transitioning to higher education.
 Caitlan spent the next ten years at Colorado Northwestern Community College where she started as a front desk worker before moving into Recruiting, Advising, and ultimately served as the Director of Student Support.
 Most recently, she was responsible for disability services, academic advising, testing and placement, and the implementation and utilization of an early alert intervention program designed to provide just-in-time support to struggling students.